-- demonstrating respect to individuals regardless of gender, ethnic or racial origin, sexual orientation, age, marital status, religion, political belief, ability / disability or economical status. - avoiding public criticism of athletes, coaches, officials, organizers, volunteers and members. - consistently demonstrating the spirit of sportsmanship, ethical conduct and ethical practices.
+- Demonstrating respect to individuals regardless of gender, ethnic or racial origin, sexual orientation, age, marital status, religion, political belief, ability / disability or economical status. - Avoiding public criticism of athletes, coaches, officials, organizers, volunteers and members. - Consistently demonstrating the spirit of sportsmanship, ethical conduct and ethical practices c.4 Classifier Certification establishes that an individual has met competencies and is proficient to practice as a Classifier in wheelchair fencing.